FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/02FieldEncoding.md

 A `<set>` element must have an encodingType attribute to specify the wire format of its values.
 Two formats of encodingType are recognized :

--   In-line style: the value of encodingType is its primitive data type.
+-   In-line style: the value of encodingType is its primitive datatype.

 -   Reference style: the value of encodingType is the name of a `<type>` element that specifies the wire format.

-The length of a `<type>` associated to an bitset must be 1.
+The length of a `<type>` associated to a bitset must be 1.
 That is, bitsets should not be specified as arrays.

 ### Multi-value example